Batara Immigration Law header image

 – Posted in: Immigration Law, Policy & Politics | Family Immigration

-UPDATE: PAROLE IN PLACE STRUCK DOWN BY FEDERAL COURT
+UPDATE: THE BIDEN ADMINISTRATION’S PAROLE IN PLACE PROGRAM FOR SPOUSES OF U.S. CITIZENS STRUCK DOWN BY FEDERAL COURT

 On November 7, 2024, the Parole In Place program was struck down by a federal court.
 Although the Biden Administration may appeal the decision, given the results of the recent presidential election, it is unlikely the program will be reinstated.

-Since many of the program’s beneficiaries would have been relatives of Hispanic immigrants living in the United States, it is puzzling why nearly 50% of Latinos who voted supported the Trump campaign.
+In the author’s view, since many of the parole program’s beneficiaries would have been relatives of Hispanic immigrants living in the United States, it is puzzling why nearly 50% of Latinos who voted supported the Trump campaign.

 On June 18, 2024, President Biden announced a new program entitled “Process To Promote The Unity And Stability of Families”, for immigrant spouses of U.S. citizens.